 C. The Most EXPENSIVE Places to Cash a Check

-If you Google “Check Cashing Locations Near Me” you’re likely to find check cashing stores and payday loan providers pop up.
+If you Google “Check Cashing Locations Near Me” you’re likely to find Title Loan, Fast Cash stores and payday loan providers pop up.

-We don’t recommend doing business with check cashing stores, title loan and payday loan companies, as they are one of the most expensive options for cashing a check written by a friend to you.
+We don’t recommend doing business with these types of services, as they are one of the most expensive options for cashing a check written by a friend to you.

 We would love to see these businesses shut down because they charge ASTRONOMICAL fees and prey on people who are struggling financially.